Review financial records and other sensitive documents for M&A due diligence in a secure environment.

 Meanwhile, the administrators of the data room oversee who is accessing what and how.
 The virtual data room has features that allow administrators to turn document access on and off, route questions and answers, audit activity and generate reports on workspace usage.

-Areas Where Data Rooms Are Needed for Due Diligence
+Areas Where Due DIligence Data Rooms Are Needed

 Aside from due diligence performed for M&A transactions, there are several other types of due diligence and situations in which it is performed.